Skip to main content

 Deploying the project

-You must supply an existing project ID and choose a region before deploying the container service.
+You must supply an existing Google Cloud project ID and choose a region before deploying the container service.
 You can input both through the new-project wizard.
-The template requires no additional configuration.
-Once the new project is created, you can deploy it immediately with pulumi up:
+Once the project is created, you can deploy it with pulumi up:

 $ pulumi up